nalbury/heatseeker/README.md

 - heatseeker.py in `/usr/local/bin/heatseeker.py`
 - a systemd service to run `heatseeker.py`, `heatseeker.service`
 - k3s kubernetes cluster
-- local storage class for kubenetes
 - Prometheus preconfigured to scrape heatseeker
 - Grafana exposed on port 80 (http) of the Raspberry Pi

-You check that everything is running with:
+You can check that everything is running with:
 `kubectl get pods --all-namespaces`

 It make take a minute or two for everything to come online but the finished output should something like: